Police Interactions by Kansas Lawyer, Vincent Rivera

 I like to think of them on a spectrum.

-And we’ll start with the lowest which would be a (1) voluntary encounter.
+We’ll start with the lowest which would be a (1) voluntary encounter.

 (Example) We’re standing in line next to a police officer at a grocery store and you start talking that’s a voluntary encounter.